Posted in Non-Compete/Trade Secrets on November 15, 2019

 Posted in Sexual Harassment Attorney on September 23, 2019

 Should I Hire An Attorney For My Title IX Case?
 Do you work at a K-12 school or university?
-If so, you may be... read more.
+If so, you may be protected by Title IX if you have experienced sex discrimination or sexual harassment at work.
+Title IX prohibits sex discrimination in any education program or activity receiving federal financial assistance.
+This... read more.

 What Are My Employer’s Obligations When I am Pumping at Work?
 August is National Breastfeeding Month, with a theme of “Support Changes Everything.”
 The United States Breastfeeding Committee developed this campaign in conjunction with breastfeeding coalitions, member/partner organizations, and individual supporters to generate advocacy for necessary policy and practice changes and “build a landscape of... read more.